liviocali/SHub/README.md

 ### 5. Run apps:
 There are five apps available within the container: four simulaion related apps that run the optical simulation with different levels of user defined input and one app that allows you to build the photon look-up-table using the output created by running the simulation.

-:warning: **A separate thread will be started on your machine for each selected voxel!**
+**The selected voxels will be processed sequentially.
+Separate container calls are needed for parallel processing.**

 - **sim**\
 Run the simulation on voxels no. 0 to 9 using the default statistics, voxel geometry and optical properties.

-  `singularity run --app sim OptSim.simg 0 9`
+  `singularity run --app sim OptSim.simg 0 10`

   *Statistics*: 1'000 events per voxel / 10'000 photons per event